kaggis/eosc-recommender-metrics/README.md

 #### Get service catalog script (./get_service_catalog.py)

-This script contacts EOSC Marketplace catalog and generates a csv with a list of all available services, their name, id and url
+This script contacts EOSC Marketplace remote service api and generates a csv with a list of all available services, their name, id and url

 To execute the script issue:
 ```
 chmod u+x ./get_service_catalog.py
-./get_service_catalog.py
+./get_service_catalog.py -u https://remote.example.foo
 ```

 ##### Serve Evaluation Reports as a Service